Modernization or Innovation – Which is Most Important to a Successful Government Digital Transformation?

 Many observers see IT as central to digital transformation yet transformation can only be achieved if all government Ministries, Departments, and Agencies (MDAs) successfully implement and embrace the changes.
 IT departments are also often risk averse, seeing perceived dangers in new technology adoption, and unproven experimentation.
 This often causes so-called “shadow IT“.

 The best way forward is for the government to create a digital services group that advocates experimentation and supports a bimodal approach.
-The bimodal model includes a traditional approach to the control and management of critical functions such as data centres, networks, cybersecurity and back-office systems while enabling experimentation with new technology, often using commercial cloud infrastructures.
+The bimodal model includes a traditional approach to controlling and managing critical functions such as data centres, networks, cybersecurity and back-office systems while enabling experimentation with new technology, often using commercial cloud infrastructures.

 How to Break Down Data Silos in the Public Sector for Effective Digital Transformation

-Within an integrated GRP solution such as the FreeBalance Accountability Suite™, government has both fiscal metadata interoperability required for open data transparency (system of engagement) and performance metadata interoperability needed for decision-making (system of intelligence).
+Within an integrated GRP solution such as the FreeBalance Accountability Suite™, governments have both fiscal metadata interoperability required for open data transparency (system of engagement) and performance metadata interoperability needed for decision-making (system of intelligence).

 Privacy vs Security

-Can a government balance its security and privacy needs in its digital transformation while creating flexible, scalable digital capabilities?
-Enterprise architecture often represents a compromise between performance and security with encryption and other cybersecurity methods reducing system performance.
+- Can a government balance its security and privacy needs in its digital transformation while creating flexible, scalable digital capabilities?
+Enterprise architecture often represents a compromise between performance and protection with encryption and other cybersecurity methods reducing system performance.

-Governments often test new software releases, and experiment on public cloud infrastructures in order to reduce data centre burdens.
+- Governments often test new software releases and experiment on public cloud infrastructures to reduce data centre burdens.
 Non-critical and non-personal data could also be exposed on public cloud infrastructures such as the use of transparency portals.

-A significant area of concern is the exposure of legacy back-office systems for citizen engagement when these systems are neither scalable or secure.
+- A significant area of concern is the exposure of legacy back-office systems for citizen engagement when these systems are neither scalable nor secure.